 And that’s actually not our fault.
-It’s proof that the fear is THAT ingrained and hard-wired in to us.
+It’s actually proof that the fear is THAT ingrained and hard-wired in to us.
 It’s in our body.
-If you were to think honestly about it, you’d realise, that this fear of abandonment comes us VERY often in your dealings with men, or in your relationship with a man…and if you were super, super honest:
+If you were to think honestly about it, you’d realise, that this fear of abandonment comes up VERY often in your dealings with men, or in your relationship with a man…and if you were super, super honest…

 You’d probably acknowledge that you (like most women) respond to this fear through a fight or flight response.
 Fight or flight response doesn’t have to be a response to a physical danger; fight or flight is JUST as strong and intense when we feel we are presented with an emotional danger/threat.
 See this page here for more amazing info on the fight or flight response and how emotional fear can come in to the picture: http://www.thebodysoulconnection.com/EducationCenter/fight.html